mccurcio/Logistic_with_R/README.md

 1. Logistic Regression does not require a linear relationship between the independent and dependent variables.

-2. The residuals from the model do not need to follow the normal distribution.
+2. However, the residuals from the model do not need to follow the normal distribution.

 3. Logistic Regression does not require the assumption of homoscedasticity.
 Homoscedasticity means all the variables in the model have the same variance.
 So, the variables may have different variances in the Logistic Regression model.